 Enabling a fundamental understanding of maths and logic not only permits your students to pass exams, but they can use ‘mathematical thinking’ and logic in all aspects of their life which, in turn, serves to advance society.

-Besides, you get to set your hours and the pay is pretty good!
+Besides, as a self-employed private tutor, you get to set your own hours and the pay is pretty good, too!

 Without further ado, let us explore the many ways you can convert your maths skills and teaching abilities into a productive, fiscally attractive, mutually rewarding venture.